j9t/little-books/manuscript/html-css-frameworks.md

 #### 2. Don’t Overwrite Framework Code

-For reasons that will become clearer in the next section, never overwrite framework code.
+For reasons to become clearer in the next section, never overwrite framework code.

 Contributing to the expert’s dilemma with external frameworks, overwriting framework code can have unforeseen consequences and break things with future updates.
 Here’s an example: